engineeringwitharavind/Python/README.md

 - [Python Programming:](https://pythonprogramming.net/introduction-to-python-programming/) A video turorials about the basics.

-- [Python Geeks for Geeks:](https://www.geeksforgeeks.org/python-programming-examples/) If you are comformtable with basics, then dive into this website.
+- [Python Geeks for Geeks:](https://www.geeksforgeeks.org/python-programming-examples/) If you are comfortable with basics, then dive into this website.
 You can learn more here in depth with code snippets.
 Cheers!